-A new rezoning request along Willow Lane looks to build a combination of townhomes and single-family residences if approved by the board of commissioners.
+A new rezoning request along Willow Lane plans to build a combination of townhomes and single-family residences after it was approved by the board of commissioners in May 2019.
 The Reservoir Group of Watkinsville, GA has requested a rezoning from RA (Residential Agricultural) to RS (Residential Suburban) for 23 +/- acres located on Willow Lane north of the existing Pembrooke Park development.

 Nearby apartments were recently approved to the west of the subject property, accessible via Mt Carmel Road.
 The Reservoir Group is the applicant on both developments.